thediceinitiative/thediceinitiative.github.io/meet-the-team.md

 <div class="container">
   <h3>Felix Li</h3>
   <p class="title">Business Management Category Lead</p>
   <p>Felix is a junior at the Academy of Science and Technology and will serve on the DICE board during 2022-2023.
-He has experience in business management, programming, and BLANK.
+He has experience in business management, programming, and leadership.
 Felix loves to help others and the community through providing support and innovative solutions, thriving from his creative thinking.</p>
 </div>
 <br>